gsdevme/phoenix-docs/framework/bundles/index.rst

 MoneyBundle
 ~~~~~~~~~~~
-- Majority of code to be moved to component
+- Majority of code to be moved to component (DONE)
 - Remaining code will configure this component and provide services for use in other bundles
 - A core concept and important core bundle